Coder-VenkateshS/connect-me/README.md

 # What inbuilt functions are we going to focus on?
--for loops
+1.for loops
--addEventListener
+2.addEventListener
--setInterval
+3.setInterval
--document.querySelector
+4.document.querySelector
--arrow functions
+5.arrow functions

 # Rules of Connect Four
--You will start as player One
+1.You will start as player One
--You will take your go as player One
+2.You will take your go as player One
--You will not be allowed to go in squares that are not at the bottom of the grid, or do not have a taken square under it -Once your go is taken and you did not win, It will be player Two's go -The gamer will continue until a winning combination of four is reached by player One or player Two, or until the grid is full and no winning combination was found.
+3.You will not be allowed to go in squares that are not at the bottom of the grid, or do not have a taken square under it 4.Once your go is taken and you did not win, It will be player Two's go 5.The gamer will continue until a winning combination of four is reached by player One or player Two, or until the grid is full and no winning combination was found.